DRAFT January 31, 2007 | Download PDF

 D. The interpreter will demonstrate ability to recognize, monitor and manage his/her own reactions to the content of the therapeutic session without imposing his/her reactions on either the provider or consumer.

-1. Be aware of how to manage personal biases, sensitivities, “-isms,” and able to explore personal motivations.
+1. Be aware of how to manage personal biases, sensitivities, “-isms,” and be able to explore personal motivations.

 2. Establish a formal structure in which to manage personal issues outside of interpretation settings.